-Dr Jim Kokkinakis is one of Australia's most prominent dry eye specialists and offers the following tips on choosing eye drops for dry eyes:
+Dr Jim Kokkinakis is one of Australia's most prominent dry eye experts and offers the following tips on choosing eye drops for dry eyes:

 The best eye drops may only be available on prescription

 At his dry eye practice, Jim sees many patients with severe dry eye.
-They have often been to several specialists before they arrive in his consultation room.
+They have often been to several practitioners before they arrive in his consultation room.

 'Their eyes are so sore and inflamed that I often put them straight onto anti-inflammatory eye drops for several weeks to bring the inflammation under control immediately.
 This not only improves comfort, but critically, it calms down any inflammation so that other therapies can be effectively used to treat the debilitating condition,' he says.

 It is incredible what is available without a prescription these days.
 The school girl behind the pharmacy counter can hand you a bottle of Chlorsig which, 9 times out of 10, will do more harm than good.